AbanoubNasser/trade-doubler-solution/README.md

 ## Tradedoubler-product-service
 is a small microservice to handle files uploads and save uploaded file metadata in DB.
+Service architecture is a layered architecture using SOLID principles mainly Single responsibility

 Service Structure
 * API package which contains all expected expose apis